viclmh/Capstone_FacialExpRecog/README.md

 In this part, we trained machine learning models to classify the facail expressions using SVM, MLP, CNN and two popuplar pretrained models AlexNet and ZFNet.
 We finished the training using UM GreatLakes and Google Colab.
 All the code are in the folder Machine Learning.

 ## Dataset
 In this project, we used the AffectNet database owned by Professor Mohammad H. Mahoor from University of Denver.
-For the machine learning model training, we used the AffectNet8 dataset with eight (8) labels: A mini version (around 4GB) that only contains the manually annotated images with 8 labels (0-7 as explained above) released since March 2021.
+For the machine learning model training, we used the AffectNet8 dataset with eight (8) labels: A mini version (around 4GB) that only contains the manually annotated images with 8 labels released since March 2021.
 - **Citation:** A. Mollahosseini; B. Hasani; M. H. Mahoor, "AffectNet: A Database for Facial Expression, Valence, and Arousal Computing in the Wild," in IEEE Transactions on Affective Computing, 2017.